-where $p(u, u_i)$ denotes the percentage of past STP proof transactions between u and u_i out of u's total past STP proof transactions.
+where $p(u, u_i)$ denotes the percentage of past STP proof transactions between u and $u_i$ out of u's total past STP proof transactions.

 The entropy measure gives an incentive to users to increase the diversity and fairness in the process of generating their STP proofs, regardless of the size of the user set.
 For scenarios where there is a massive number of users, each user is encouraged to reach out and interact with different users in order to maintain a high entropy.
 Certain applications may require users to interact with only a limited set of other users, such as the battlefield scout group example.
 In such applications, lacking diversity and fairness in a user's STP proof generation pattern is still undesirable and may be deemed as having a higher collusion tendency.
+This also mitigates the issue where a malicious user with multiple devices to generate fake proofs for himself/herself.

-The trust of an EP (denoted as T) is a scalar in [0, 1] which is evaluated by CA based on the prover's and witness's entropy as well as the specific STP proof transaction history between these two users.
+The trust of an EP (denoted as T) is a scalar in [0, 1]which is evaluated by CA based on the prover's and witness's entropy as well as the specific STP proof transaction history between these two users.
 We define T as follows:

-$$T = 1 - e^{-\frac{E_p \cdot E_w \cdot \omega}{\mathbf{Q}(p, w)}} \tag{10}$$ where $\mathbf{Q}(P, W)$ denotes the number of STP proof transactions between the prover and the witness out of the total number of their distinct STP proof transactions in the past; ω is a scaling parameter which can be fine-tuned.
+$$T = 1 - e^{-\frac{E_p \cdot E_w \cdot \omega}{\mathbf{Q}(p, w)}} \tag{10}$$ where $\mathbf{Q}(P, W)$ denotes the number of STP proof transactions between the prover and the witness out of the total number of their distinct STP proof transactions in the past; $\omega$ is a scaling parameter which can be fine-tuned.
 The exponential term can be thought of as the penalty applied to the trust based on the collusion likelihood between the prover and the witness derived from their past STP transaction history with each other as well as with other users.

 With the trust level of each EP extracted from a VReq, CA needs to determine if these EPs resulted from a collusion.
-Such a decision should be made by consolidating the trust values calculated for all the EPs into one measure (denoted as \hat{T}):
+Such a decision should be made by consolidating the trust values calculated for all the EPs into one measure (denoted as T):

-$$\hat{T} = F(T_1, T_2, \dots, T_m)$$ (11)
+$$\hat{T} = F(T_1, T_2, \dots, T_m) \tag{11}$$

 where F() is the trust consolidation function.
 Different trust consolidation functions could be used.
 Some straightforward examples are max, min, and average.
 We suggest using weighted average, where the trust values are weighted by the number of past STP proof transactions of the corresponding EP's witness.
-This makes the witnesses who have more past STP proof transactions (i.e., whose entropy is expected to be more accurate) have bigger influence on \hat{T} .
-Ultimately, a decision can be made by comparing \hat{T} against a trust threshold (denoted as θ).
+This makes the witnesses who have more past STP proof transactions (i.e., whose entropy is expected to be more accurate) have bigger influence on $\hat{T}$ .
+Ultimately, a decision can be made by comparing $\hat{T}$ against a trust threshold (denoted as $\theta$ ).